Complete Classification of the Euclidean Complete Solutions to a Monge-Ampere Equation: Large solutions on unbounded domain

-Taking $y$ to be an ideal center $a_\infty$ of $\Omega$ and sending $k$ to be large, it's inferred from \eqref{e6.5} that $u(a_\infty)$ must be identical to zero since $p>n$, which contradicts with the positivity of $u$.
-The proof of the theorem was done. $\Box$
+Taking $y$ to be an ideal center $a_\infty$ of $\Omega$ and sending $k$ to be large, it is inferred from \eqref{e6.5} that $u(a_\infty)$ must be identical to zero since $p>n$, which contradicts with the positivity of $u$.
+The proof of the theorem is complete. \ensuremath{\square}